QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 <details class="details-e">
 <summary>OPTIONAL MATCH (<code>No equivalent in SQL</code>)</summary>

 This clause is after the MATCH, before the WHERE.
-You can try to match something, but if there is not match, then the variable will be null.
+You can try to match something, but if there is no match, then the variable will be null.

 ```cypher
 // for each film, we want to know who acted_in, if someone